koelslaw/documentation/topics/hardware-assembly.md

 - case on floor

 # A Note about Rack Units (U's)
 A Rack Unit (abbreviated U or RU) is a unit of measure defined as 1.75 in.
 It is most frequently used as a measurement of the overall height of 19-inch and 23-inch rack frames, as well as the height of equipment that mounts in these frames, whereby the height of the frame or equipment is expressed as multiples of rack units.
-For example, a typical full-size rack cage is 42U high, while equipment is typically 1U, 2U, 3U, or 4U high.
+For exam ple, a typical full-size rack cage is 42U high, while equipment is typically 1U, 2U, 3U, or 4U high.

 **The counting of U's starts at the bottom of the rack.**
+___
 # Case 1

 ## Step 1 - Disassemble Case